 Parkinson’s

-- Affects hands and legs, but rarely head and voice.
+- Affects hands and legs, but rarely the head and voice.

 - Onset generally around 60.